Eddie Redmayne Once Rode On Top Of Tom Hiddleston As A Girl

 — Wave Twitt (@wavesharing) February 23, 2017

 Oh, those naughty Brits!
-Eddie Redmayne and Hiddleston may be working on the animated film Early Man together, but turns out this is not their first joint project.
+Eddie Redmayne and Hiddleston are working on the animated film Early Man together, but it turns out this is not their first joint project.

 During his guest appearance on The Graham Norton Show last Friday, Hiddleston went public with his rather embarrassing revelations about Eddie Redmayne – embarrassing only for Hiddleston, because Redmayne must have enjoyed the ride!

-Hiddleston and Eddie Redmayne crossed paths in a rather intimate way, as the former found himself under the Oscar-winning The Danish Girl actor in a school production of A Passage to India by E.M.
+Hiddleston and Eddie Redmayne crossed paths in a rather intimate way, as the former found himself under the Oscar-winning Danish Girl actor in a school production of A Passage to India by E.M.
 Forster.

 Hiddleston revealed that he once played an elephant leg that Eddie Redmayne’s lead character was riding on in the school play.
 Although it’s been many long years since then, the Kong: Skull Island actor apparently still remembers all the juicy details from their first encounter.